MokoSan/BookReviews_2021/ZeroToOne.md

 The flow within each chapter was what made reading the book a great experience in addition to the lucid approach undertaken by the author to condense complex ideas into simple concepts.
 While reading the individual chapters I did find a disconnect between concepts, however, the penultimate chapter concretized the individual lessons incredibly well and bolstered the concepts by providing two very pertinent examples.

+The nuggets of wisdom presented in this book were so insightful that I took it upon myself to write notes for each of the chapters.
+Overall, I highly recommend this book to anyone interested in learning how to make the "secret sauce" of successful start-ups.

 ### Lessons From Chapters

 #### Chapter 1: The Challenge of the Future